-A few weekend evenings David invited a group of us guys to crash at his place, where we could read comics and play role playing games.
+David invited a group of us guys to crash at his place on a few weekends, where we could read comics and play roleplaying games.
 An invite like that was an easy ‘yes’, particularly because David had a pet boa constrictor that lived in his bath tub.

 Our game for one weekend was Warhammer 40K and the character I rolled was a Zoat, which was pretty much the love baby of a human and a rhinoceros.
 (Warhammer 40K fans, does a Zoat even exist as a character option any more?
 I’d love to know.)

 Surrounded by buddies and playing a game where I pretended I was a futuristic rhino-man were important moments for me as a teenager, even if it’s difficult to articulate.
 I mean, let’s not overplay this thing.
 It’s not like my merry band of buddies were thrust into a pocket space between universes where we battled goateed versions of ourselves for the very fate of our alternate futures or anything.
 We were just playing games.

 But my halcyon days playing RPGs as a rhino-man were not nothing.
 Roleplaying games absolutely contributed positively to my development as a human being, and certainly to my becoming a life-long geek.

 I am introverted and when I was a kid I was extremely shy and withdrawn as well.
 Like any other kid I wanted to fit in and be normal, and I awkwardly and embarrassingly accumulated a list of failures when I tried to be cool.
 I was a nerd, plain and simple.
 I was more likely to get teased than get invited to a party, which was well enough, as I was too scared and shy to cut a rug anyway.